 The EERA Joint Programme on Photovoltaic Solar Energy aims to increase the efficiency and effectiveness of research in the area of photovoltaics.
 The programme covers relevant research aspects including cost reduction (materials as well as manufacturing), efficiency improvement and increase of lifetime and reliability.
 EERA-PV covers several PV technologies such as crystalline silicon (i.e. wafer-based) solar cells, inorganic thin-film solar cells, organic PV, organic-inorganic hybrid technologies such as perovskites and concentrated PV.
-In addition, aspects concerning systems, specific applications and services are put in focus as well as mobility and training of researchers.
+In addition, aspects concerning systems, increased lifetime and durability of modules, specific applications and services are put in focus as well as mobility and training of researchers.

 This programme strongly links to existing and emerging initiatives such as the European Technology & Innovation Platform PV (ETIP PV), various stakeholder groups as well as the Horizon 2020 programme.
-Important documents such as the Strategic Research Agenda, the Implementation Plan of the Technology Platform, the Integrated Roadmap as well as the Issues paper No. 2 have been used to identify and discuss the priority areas of interests with the key stakeholders.
+Important documents such as the Strategic Research Agenda, the Implementation Plan of the Technology Platform, the Integrated Roadmap as well as the SET Plan - Declaration on Strategic Targets in the context of an Initiative for Global Leadership in Photovoltaics (PV) have been used to identify and discuss the priority areas of interests with the key stakeholders.